Distributed Evaluation of Graph Queries using Recursive Relational Algebra: Related Works

 SociaLite~\cite{socialite2013} is an extension of Datalog for social network graph analysis.
 Its distributed implementation runs queries on a cluster of multi-core machines in which workers communicate using message passing.
 SociaLite does not offer a distribution plan equivalent to $\planparallelloop$ where recursion can be executed without communication between workers at every step.

-Myria~\cite{myria2015} is a distributed system that supports a subset of Datalog extended with aggregation.
-Queries are translated into query plans that are executed on a parallel relational engine.
-Myria supports incremental evaluation of recursion and provides both a synchronous and an asynchronous mode.
-It does not support logical optimizations of the generated query plan involving the recursive operator like pushing joins in fixpoints and merging fixpoints.
+Dataflow systems like Naiad~\cite{naiad} and Banyan~\cite{banyan} introduce optimizations to minimize synchronization and coordination overhead in iterative computations.
+However, they do not address automated partitioning optimization or cross-node data transfer reduction such as those explored in this paper.
+Dist-$\mu$-RA, built on relational algebra with recursion, operates at a higher level and can use these systems as backends.
+Unlike Naiad and Banyan, which rely on fixed traversal directions, Dist-$\mu$-RA supports flexible query transformations like fixpoint merging and reversal, leading to significant performance gains.
+Myria~\cite{myria2015} is a distributed dataflow system which supports a subset of Datalog.
+Myria was shown more efficient than Naiad in previous work \cite{myria2015}.
+Queries are translated into query plans executed on a parallel relational engine.
+Myria supports incremental evaluation of recursion and provides synchronous and asynchronous modes.
+It does not support advanced logical optimizations of the recursive query plan like pushing joins in fixpoints nor merging fixpoints.
 Myria does not either propose a distribution plan equivalent to $\planparallelloop$.
+In practice, \distmuir{} significantly outperforms Myria (see experiments in \cite{distmura-page}).

 RaSQL~\cite{rasql2019} proposes an extension of SQL with some aggregate operations in recursion.
 Queries are compiled to Spark SQL to be distributed and executed on Spark.
-This system does not propose rules to push selections in the fixpoint operator nor to merge fixpoints.
-RaSQL also proposes a decomposable plan for recursion similar to the one in BigDatalog but has no automated technique to distribute data.
-The RASQL implementation is not available for testing.
+RaSQL does not propose rules to push selections in the fixpoint operator nor to merge fixpoints.
+RaSQL proposes a decomposable plan for recursion similar to the one in BigDatalog but has no automated technique to distribute data.
+The RaSQL implementation is not available for benchmarking.